NativeScript/docs-v7/ui/ui-with-xml.md

   </android>
 </Page>
 ```
-> You cannot nest plaftorm tags!
+> You cannot nest platform tags!

 ## Lowercase-dashed component declaration
 Since the release of NativeScript 1.3, you can declare your UI using lowercase-dashed syntax: